tikk3r/flocs/docs/using-flocs.md

 flocs-run vlbi delay-calibration --runner cwltool --scheduler slurm --slurm-time 24:00:00 --slurm-queue myqueue --slurm-account myaccount --ms_suffix dp3concat </folder/with/mses/>
 ```

 this will wrap a cwltool call in the appropriate Slurm script and submit the whole thing as a job to the slurm queue via `sbatch`.
+See the data reduction pages for more detailed information and examples.

 ### Example back to back runs